-Economic policies driving gender inequality
+How economic policies drive gender inequality

 Women's economic rights are affected by economic policies, including how governments raise and spend taxes, and shape trade and investment deals.
 This is because these policies have a direct impact on the quality and availabity of public services, which women are dependent on because of their unpaid care work, and which are vital in tackling violence against women and girls.

 Economic policies determine how many decent jobs are created for women, as well as protecting the rights of local communities who challenge abusive practices by powerful corporate and state actors.